noawe-boi/NoahsObsidianSync/English/Year 12/Assessments/FA1/English Year 12 FA1 Planning.md

 *   **Introduce the concept of sacrifice or resilience in war literature—why do these themes continue to resonate?**
+If you take a bit of war, and boil it down to its simplest form, all you are left with is a set of strategic decisions and sacrifices from both sides, not just on the front lines, but also within society.
+Additionally, sacrifice doesn't just have to be physical, like death or loss of property, but can be metaphorical, or epistemic.

+Sacrifice and loss can prompt reflection on our own personal values and moral dilemmas, and reveal the extreme choices that arise in life-or-death situations.

 *   **Mention the two chosen texts and their significance in depicting war.**